seanmalan/athop/README.md

 To use this app simply clone the project to your desktop.
 Open the folder in vscode.
-Open your terminal using control + J. type in scripts\activate pip install django rest_framework pip install corsheaders python manage.py runserver
+Open your terminal using control + J. type in scripts\activate pip install djangorestframework pip install django-cors-headers pip install python-dotenv pip install psycopg2 python manage.py runserver
 This will start up the back-end server and you will be able to use the API.